rotorr/aks-workshop-Jorge/aks-workload-identity.md

 ### Disable workload identity (optional)

-This command it is included for reference, however we recommend keeping workload identity for subsequent labs (unless epxlicitely recommended to be removed in a subsequent lab).
+This command is included for reference, however we recommend keeping workload identity for subsequent labs (unless explicitly recommended to be removed in a subsequent lab).

 ```bash
 az aks update --resource-group "${RG}" --name "${CLUSTER_NAME}" --disable-workload-identity